firebase/quickstart-cpp/functions/testapp/readme.md

     - Add the `google-services.json` file that you downloaded from Firebase console to the root directory of testapp.
 This file identifies your Android app to the Firebase backend.
-    - In the Firebase console for your app, select "Auth", then enable "Anonymous".
-This will allow the testapp to use anonymous sign-in to authenticate with Firebase Database, which requires a signed-in user by default (an anonymous user will suffice).
     - For further details please refer to the
       [general instructions for setting up an Android app with Firebase](https://firebase.google.com/docs/android/setup).
   - Download the Firebase C++ SDK linked from